ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/_example-learning-path/appendix-3-test.md

 ### Investigating failures

 The framework will print information about any errors to the console.
-For a more refined analysis, add the `--debug` flag.
+To display additional output, run with the `--debug` flag.

 ```bash
 ./tools/maintenance.py -i content/install-guides/mytool.md --debug